-Uncloaking a Slumlord Conspiracy with Social Network Analysis
+Uncloaking a Slumlord Conspiracy with Data Analytics

 "Sunlight is the best disinfectant" - U.S. Supreme Court Justice Louis Brandeis

 A client of ours -- a small, not-for-profit, economic justice organization [EJO] -- used social network analysis [SNA] to assist their city attorney in convicting a group of "slumlords" of various housing violations that the real estate investors had been side-stepping for years.
-The housing violations, in multiple buildings, included:
+The housing violations, in multiple buildings, included: raw sewage leaks, multiple tenant children with high lead levels, eviction of complaining tenants and utility liens on the building.

 The EJO had been working with local tenants in run-down properties and soon started to notice some patterns.
 The EJO began to collect public data on the properties with the most violations.
 As the collected data grew in size, the EJO examined various ways they could visualize the data making it clear and understandable to all concerned.
 They tried various mind-mapping and organization-charting software but to no avail -- the complex ties they were discovering just made the diagrams hopelessly unreadable.
 They turned to social network analysis [SNA] to make sense of the complex interconnectivity.